When I started using Special Time with my children they just fell in love with it.

 Why the Tears?

-Why did Areta throw a tantrum after we spent such a good Special Time connecting?
+Why did my daughter throw a tantrum after we spent such a good Special Time connecting?
 There are two main reasons:

-• When children get a taste of Special Time, with 100 per cent of attention on them, it can be really hard to stop.
-They want more because it's safe, it's joyous.
+- When children get a taste of Special Time, with 100 per cent of attention on them, it can be really hard to stop.
+They want more because it’s safe, it’s joyous.
 Some parents might wonder if Special Time is worth it.
 But it is.
 They do really grow in their bond with you.
 It really is some special times you share.
-And by setting the limit on ending and listening to upsets that follow, children are given a way to offload pent up feelings while you stay and offer support.
+And by Setting the Limit when Special Time ends and Staylistening to upsets that follow, children are given a way to offload pent up feelings while you stay and offer support.

 From the Hand in Hand Toolbox: